 Operating Effectively in the Government Marketplace

 To deal effectively with this reality, it is important to recognize that the government marketplace is unique.
-The regulations that govern these transactions have been developed over the past 200 years and, as some would say, have been unimpeded by progress.
+Jay Jesse, a friend and colleague of mine reminded me that the regulations that govern these transactions have been developed over the past 200 years and, as some would say, have been unimpeded by progress.
 They are what they are.
 No one company, large or small, is going to change the way the government operates.

 The government gains the rights to data and inventions laid out in the applicable regulations.
 For most contracts, these rules are found in the Federal Acquisition Regulations (FAR) and its associated supplements.
 Contracting officers for the government are charged with protecting the government’s best interest just as would be a contracting officer for any company.
 It’s no surprise to find out then that disagreements on IP between a prime and subcontractor fall on deaf government ears when the government’s rights are not implicated.

 Clearly the government, as a customer, is unique.
 One unique characteristic of the government as a customer is that it has little to no competition.
 In the government marketplace, the number of customers is usually one.
 In a commercial marketplace, the number of potential customers can be measured in the thousands if not more.
 So, protection and enforcement of IP differ.

 In a commercial marketplace, a competitor infringing an innovative company’s IP rights likely will experience increasing scrutiny up to and including litigation.
 In many instances that competitor’s customers are involved in the process in an ancillary way, and while not the target of the assertions, they are, nonetheless, collateral damage.

 The likelihood of those customers jumping ship to your product is negligible.
 And the impact on the overall customer field is very low.
 The real goal in such an endeavor is to secure or protect the other thousands of would-be customers.